-- Acute residential treatment.
-Your coverage for this treatment is considered to be an inpatient benefit.
+- Acute residential treatment, clinically managed detoxification services, or crisis stabilization services.
+Your coverage for these services is considered to be an inpatient benefit.
 During the inpatient pre-service review process (see Part 4), Blue Cross Blue Shield HMO Blue will assess your specific health care needs.
-The least intensive type of setting that is required for your mental condition will be approved by Blue Cross Blue Shield HMO Blue. - Partial hospital programs or intensive outpatient programs.
-Your coverage for these programs is considered to be an outpatient benefit.
+The least intensive type of setting that is required for your mental condition will be approved by Blue Cross Blue Shield HMO Blue. - Partial hospital programs, intensive outpatient programs, day treatment programs, or in-home therapy services.
+Your coverage for these services is considered to be an outpatient benefit.